crossminer/scava-docs/docs/user-guide/metrics/index.md

 # Metrics Reference Guide

-This guide describes the historic and transient metric providers provided by the Scava platform.
+This guide describes the historic and transient metric providers, as well as factoids, provided by the Scava platform.

 - [Historic Metric Providers](#historic-metric-providers) for:
  - [Bug Trackers](#historic-bug-trackers)